openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

   * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the AS expects presentation of a user PIN along with the Token Request in a Pre-Authorized Code Flow.
 Default is `false`.
 This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
 If no value is provided, Wallets MUST use 5 as the default.

-The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object:
+The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("CivilEngineeringDegree-2023") and the other one as JSON object:

 <{{examples/credential_offer_multiple_credentials.json}}